Summer Institute for Garden-Based Teaching

 Request a letter of support from your administrator, and find another teacher from your school to apply!
 Priority will be given to teachers with strong support from an administrator, and those who apply with at least one other teacher from their school- both are necessary supports.

-Fill out the Summer Institute Application by April 20.
+Fill out the Summer Institute Application by April 18.
 Upload a letter of support from your principal in the application.
-After the initial deadline of March 22, applications are accepted on a rolling basis, and teachers will be notified of their acceptance between mid-April and May 1.
+Teachers will be notified of their acceptance on May 1.